-- Payments must be made directly from the IRA to First Parish or the designated charitable organization.
-If it comes out first in cash, it is taxable income.
-Brokerages have withdrawal forms for doing this, most of which include a check box indicating a QCD. - You cannot use QCDs for Donor Advised Funds (DAFs) such as Fidelity Charitable or Vanguard Charitable.
-The funds must go directly to charitable organizations. - There is a maximum of \$100,000 per person per year. - QCDs can only be made from IRAs.
-They cannot come from employer plans such as 401(k)s or 403(b)s. - QCDs above the RMD do not carry over to subsequent years to reduce future RMDs.
+- Payments must go directly from the IRA to First Parish or the designated charitable organization.
+If they come out first in cash, they are taxable income.
+Brokerages have withdrawal forms for QCDs. - You cannot use QCDs for Donor Advised Funds (DAFs) such as Fidelity Charitable or Vanguard Charitable.
+The funds must go directly to charitable organizations. - There is a maximum of \$105,000 per person this year, increasing each year for inflation. - QCDs can only be made from IRAs.
+They cannot come from employer plans such as a 401(k) or 403(b). - QCDs above the RMD amount or made after the RMD is taken do not carry over to subsequent years to reduce future RMDs.

-Also, do not use Roth IRAs for QCDs.
+Also, you should not use Roth IRAs for QCDs.
 This might seem obvious, but it is "tax-inefficient" to use tax-free assets when tax-deferred ones are available.

 One last caution.
-Although IRA contributions can now be made at any age if you have qualified income, any tax-deferred IRA contributions after age 701/2 will reduce the amount of QCDs excludable from taxation, effectively making part of the QCD taxable.
+Although IRA contributions can now be made at any age if you have qualified income, any tax-deferred IRA contributions after age 701⁄2 will reduce the amount of QCDs excludable from taxation, effectively making part of the QCD taxable.
 This applies both forward and backward in time.
-Thus, do not make any IRA contributions after age 701/2 if you intend to eventually make QCDs.
+Thus, do not make any IRA contributions after age 701⁄2 if you intend to eventually make QCDs.
 Instead, contribute to Roth IRAs.